Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

 However, the complexity also depends on the (intrinsic) parameters of the model: the Lipschitz constant $L$ of $b$ and the contraction parameter $\alpha$ (corresponding respectively to the largest and lowest eigenvalues $\bar{\lambda}_U$ and $\underline{\lambda}_U$ of the Hessian of $U$ when $b=-\nabla U$).
-We thus also explicit the dependence in these parameters, which up to a logarithmic term, is proportional to $L^2/\alpha^3$.\\
+We thus also {detail} the dependence {on} these parameters, which up to a logarithmic term, is proportional to $L^2/\alpha^3$. \\

-Finally, in Corollaries \ref{cor:gibbsI} and \ref{cor:gibbs2}, we apply these results to the particular case $b=-\nabla U$ and optimize the choice of the diffusion coefficient $\sigma$ in order to kill the logarithmic term and to obtain a normalized procedure where the parameters have a nice and simple form (for instance, $\pas_0=1/2$).

-\end{itemize} {In Section \ref{sec:numillu}, we propose several numerical illustrations in some toy models in order to test the efficiency of our methods with respect to the parameters and also to illustrate the role of the previously mentioned optimization of $\sigma$ in a concrete case}.
-As quoted in the abstract, we also open to some perspectives for reducing the influence of $\alpha$ and $L$ on the complexity of the method.\\
+Finally, in Corollaries \ref{cor:gibbsI} and \ref{cor:gibbs2}, we apply these results to the particular case $b=-\nabla U$ and optimize the choice of the diffusion coefficient $\sigma$ in order to kill the logarithmic term and to obtain a normalized procedure where the parameters have a nice and simple form (for instance, $\pas_0=1/2$). {These quantitative bounds with respect to $d$, $\varepsilon$, $L$ and $\alpha$ are the main contributions of this paper.
+They rely on a careful study of the multilevel strategy given in Theorem \ref{maintheo} combined with sharp bounds on the long-time behavior of the Euler scheme in the strongly convex setting (see in particular \cref{lem:boundEuler} and \cref{prop:L2error}).} \end{itemize} {In Section \ref{sec:numillu}, we propose several numerical illustrations with {different} models which allow to test the efficiency of our methods with respect to the parameters {and to compare with other classical methods (in a Bayesian example, see \cref{subsec:MCMCbayesian})}.
+We also open to some perspectives for reducing the influence of $\alpha$ and $L$ on the complexity of the method {and finally test our algorithm in a simple non convex setting in order to show that theoretical extensions may be tackled in such a setting (in a future work).}\\